The medicines you take to treat advanced prostate cancer are strong. They can cause side effects, but there are lots of ways to manage them.

 Erectile Dysfunction (ED)

-Several treatments for advanced prostate cancer can cause this, including:
+Several treatments for advanced prostate cancer can cause ED, including:

 - Hormone therapy